 This crag is easy to see but harder to reach.
 Head Northeast out of Margalef on the T713 for about 1.5 Km.
 Turn right onto a paved road signed for "Embassement", passing under large power lines.
 Follow the paved road around the first hairpin, to a set of colorful dumpsters ~50 yds beyond.
 Turn left onto a good dirt road at the dumpsters.
 This road is very steep in spots, but generally good, & no problem for passenger cars in normal conditions.
 Wind up the road for what seems like too long, until the road gains a big plateau at a left hairpin turn.
 Park at the pullout at this hairpin.
 There is an abandoned stone shack ~50 yds South of the parking lot.

-Browse More Classics in Raco de les Espadelles
+Browse More Rock Climbing Classics in Raco de les Espadelles

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Raco de les Espadelles:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Raco de les Espadelles:

 Featured Route For Raco de les Espadelles